Call us 0333 370 4333

 How long does the Contractual Disclosure Facility process take?

-Following receipt of a CDF, the recipient has sixty days to comply with two disclosure stages, commencing with a valid ‘Outline Disclosure’ of the deliberate conduct resulting in a tax loss.
+Following receipt of a Contract Disclosure Facility, the recipient has sixty days to comply with two disclosure stages, commencing with a valid ‘Outline Disclosure’ of the deliberate conduct resulting in a tax loss.

 This Outline Disclosure is followed by a ‘Certified Statement’ which confirms that a full, complete and accurate disclosure of all other irregularities has been provided.
 This includes certified statements of assets, liabilities, all bank statements and credit cards, collectively known as ‘Formal Disclosure.’